Microsoft 365 Single Tenant vs Multi Tenant: Which is Better?

 3. Both SharePoint Search and the Term Store are confined to a single tenant.

 Above we saw the “Microsoft 365 single tenant vs multi tenant” meaning and differentiation.
-In the next part of the blog, we will learn the alternative query which is how can we merge two different ternant.
+In the next part of the blog, we will learn the alternative query which is how can we consolidate two different tenants.

-Also read: Move Office 365 Subscription to Another Tenant
+Also read: How to Move Office 365 Subscription to Another Tenant?

 How to Consolidate Multiple Tenants into a Single Office 365 Tenant?